How much does it cost to build a house in the UK in 2024?

 Site access

-If access to the site is not straightforward, for example, because there is a narrow access track, you may incur additional costs.
+If access to the site is not straightforward, for example, because there is a narrow access track, or maybe no rear access at all, you may incur additional costs.
 Some lower-cost options, such as for deliveries, equipment hire, etc. may not be available to you.

 Other costs to consider: